yoyoberenguer/EPROM/README.md

 ### DC to DC step up converter
-We are using the chip LT1073CN8 to provide a supply voltage around 12.75v.
+We are using the chip LT1073CN8 to provide a voltage around 12.75v.

 This component is versatile and easy to setup, just few components needs to be added to provide a steady low ripples DC voltage.
 The LT1073CN comes into various packages LT1073-5 and LT1073-12